 We may share and/or disclose non-personal data, such as aggregated information of a number of fraudLog users who engaged in certain activities and historical data of user interaction with fraudLog services, including any polls or user forum statistics.

 - Law, Public Interest, and Harm

 - Informational Security

-fraudLog sets the informational security a top priority.
+fraudLog sets informational security as a top priority.
 It uses a combination of administrative and technical interactions to maintain the security of data that belongs to both fraudLog and its customers.
-This includes service side data encryption for critical data and using Transport Layer Security ("TLS") to encrypt transmission of data between fraudLog and its customers.
+This includes service-side data encryption for critical data and using Transport Layer Security ("TLS") to encrypt the transmission of data between fraudLog and its customers.

 - fraudLog's role as data processor

-As data processor, fraudLog collects and processes data as instructed and captured by a Customer.
-It does not share data with any third-party other than the Customer and its appointed entities that Customer grants the direct or indirect access to processed data. fraudLog follows specific instruction as provided by a customer to collect, store and retain the data.
+As a data processor, fraudLog collects and processes data as instructed and captured by a Customer.
+It does not share data with any third party other than the Customer and its appointed entities that the Customer grants direct or indirect access to processed data. fraudLog follows specific instructions as provided by a customer to collect, store and retain the data.
 The data is securely stored and hosted within the same data center in its appointed hosting service provider.

 - Data Erasure and Access

-Per compliance requirements of GDPR, EU data subjects have the right to request access to complete deletion of personal data by data controllers and processors.
-If your personal data pertains your fraudLog account, login to your account submit a technical support ticket to initiate erasure of your fraudLog account and associated data.
+Per compliance requirements of GDPR, EU data subjects have the right to request access to the complete deletion of personal data by data controllers and processors.
+If your personal data pertains to your fraudLog account, log in to your account and submit a technical support ticket to initiate the erasure of your fraudLog account and associated data.
 If you would like to request an erasure of your visit information to fraudLog website, please contact us via email with the proof from your ISP that verifies you as an owner of data to be erased from our system.

 - Third Parties Privacy Policies